Rafalk88/rehab-module/docs/permissions.md

 # 🔐 Permissions System

-This document describes the architecture of the permissions system in the `rehabilitacja-projekt` application, following enterprise-level standards.
+This document describes the architecture of the permissions system in the `rehab-module` application, following enterprise-level standards.

 ---